Typical Automotive Alternator (Appearances Vary) A serpentine belt is used to deliver rotation from the engine via the main drive pulley.

 - Alternator will overheat due to extreme usage causing a failure.

 - Poor battery condition can cause alternator failure.

-- Weak alternator can cause the battery to slowly drain down
+- Weak alternator can cause the battery to slowly drain.

-- The serpentine belt connected to the alternator must be in good shape to operate properly.
+- A serpentine belt must be in good condition

 - Clean battery terminals regularly